Hello readers. I’m inviting you on a journey into the uncanny mind of Vivek, do you really want to uncover what lurks there?

 “Why keep fighting… Is it freedom?
 Or truth?
 Perhaps peace?
 Could it be for love?
 Illusions… Temporary constructs of a feeble human intellect trying desperately to justify an existence that is without meaning or purpose… It’s pointless to keep fighting.
 Why do you persist?” – Agent Smith “Because I choose to.” – Neo

 Reality, is it real?
 Is it a construction in our minds?
 The Matrix proposes that reality is basically a computer program.
-The Matrix can be used to understand disability, the self esteem & confidence issues have created a false world that had blinded me to reach my fullest potential so I now live happier by releasing my fear or shame.
+The Matrix can be used to understand disability, having issues with my self esteem & confidence has created a false world blinding me to reach my fullest potential so to live happier I release my fear or shame.
 “The Matrix is the world that has been pulled over your eyes to blind you from the truth.”
 I’m not going to suggest that if you change your mindset then your physical world will change but if you consider certain problems you face as challenges then you can be pragmatic and try to find solutions.
 At the core The Matrix is about life, understanding what makes us human and how best to cope with our human limitations.
 Living with DMD has pushed me towards being adaptive, creative and organized, it’s vital for me to use available technology to function at my fullest potential.

 “I know that you’re afraid of change.
 I don’t know the future… I came here… to show these people what you don’t want them to see.
 I’m going to show them a world without rules and controls, without borders or boundaries.” – Neo